SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/acquia.md

 ## Collecting Logs for the Acquia App

-This page provides instructions for configuring log collection from Acquia and sending those logs to Sumo Logic for monitoring and analysis in the Acquia App predefined dashboards and searches.
+This section provides instructions for configuring log collection from Acquia and sending those logs to Sumo Logic for monitoring and analysis in the Acquia App predefined dashboards and searches.

 Sumo Logic enables you to collect logs from Acquia, with the ability to configure the log types to be collected.
 The logs are then forwarded to a Sumo Logic [Cloud Syslog Source](#Configuring-a-cloud-syslog-source).